The Undergraduate Anthropology Program

 AAS 365/Womenstd 365, Global Perspectives on Gender, Health, & Reproduction (3)

 AAS 409/Anthrcul 408, Maternal/Child Health & Environmental Pollution in Africa (3)

 AAS 458/Womenstd 483, Gender, Poverty, and Health (3)

 History/AAS/Anthrcul 355, Health & Illness in African Worlds (3)

 Or a course(s) approved by undergraduate advisor

 The minor must include at least 2 courses at the 300-level or above.

-***Please note: courses used for this minor must either be offered in the Department of Anthropology or be taught by an anthropologist in another department.
+***Please note: courses used for this minor must be either offered in the Department of Anthropology or taught by an anthropologist in another department.
 No other courses outside of this department will be approved.***